• Art Magazine

 Designer Nina Lichtenstein sums it up:

-Your Christmas decorations should mirrors you.
-If your home is modern, avoid overly traditional pieces and opt for elegant, geometric ornaments.
+Your Christmas decorations should reflect your personality.
+If your home has a modern style, avoid overly traditional pieces and opt for elegant, geometric ornaments.

 See this post on Instagram